-This information has been developed specifically to support patients registered on the Hospital2Home service.
+This information is specifically for patients registered on the Abbott Hospital2Home service.

 Hospital2Home is Abbott’s homecare service, devoted to easing your transition from hospital to your home.
-Your support team will include an Abbott Nurse Advisor and a dedicated Hospital2Home Co-ordinator.
-Together, they will:
+Your support team will include an Abbott Nurse Advisor and a dedicated Hospital2Home Team, together they will provide you with the following:

 How does Hospital2Home work?